Teen charged in shooting after high school basketball game

 Two men were shot, one fatally, Tuesday night at Humboldt High School outside the gym and another man was injured, authorities said.

 Jadon Davon Hardiman, 18, of Jackson was charged Wednesday with counts including murder, attempted murder and carrying a weapon on school property, news outlets reported, citing a statement from Humboldt police.
-Hardiman’s attorney, Marcus Lipham, told The Jackson Son his client turned himself in peacefully to police.
+Hardiman’s attorney, Marcus Lipham, told the Jackson Sun his client turned himself in peacefully to police.

 Humboldt resident Justin Kevon Pankey, 21, died at the scene of the shooting and Xavier Clifton, 18, of Jackson remained hospitalized in serious condition after surgery, police said.
 A third person was treated at a hospital and released.